-Now that we’ve covered the importance of accurate data for private equity firms in our first post, we’ll discuss how to formulate an effective strategy for efficiently managing and accessing more accurate data.
+In this blog, we’ll discuss how to formulate an effective strategy for efficiently managing and accessing more accurate information.

-Step 1: Focus on the Problems You Need to Solve
+Step 1: Focus on the data problems you need to solve.

-- Which part(s) of your operations would be best served by more effective data capabilities?
+- Which part(s) of our operations would be best served by more effective data capabilities?

 - Who are the stakeholders who stand to benefit from a data strategy?
 How do they benefit?
-Why is it of benefit?
+Why is the strategy beneficial?

-- Where are there problems in your ability to generate and capture data?
+- Where are there problems in our ability to generate and capture all the data we need?

 - Which processes could be streamlined or better informed by data?

-- What data would you like to have but currently don’t?
+- What data would we like to have but currently don’t?

 - Where could technology be used to facilitate internal processes that may be generating data that isn’t currently captured?

-- Where and how do you currently store data?
+- Where and how do we currently store data?

-- How usable is your data in its current format?
+- How usable is our data in its current format?

-- Who do you depend upon to make your data usable?
+- Who do we depend upon to make our data usable?

 - Access and/or connect to data